Arizona’s Vehicle License Tax (VLT), Explained

 Why does Arizona charge a VLT?

 Arizona doesn’t charge a personal property tax, as many other states do.
-The VLT is a way to raise revenue in its absence.
+The VLT is a sort-of “in lieu” tax for Arizona to still generate revenue off of vehicle purchases.

 I’m a retiree who spends winters in Arizona.
 Do I need to pay the VLT?